Via Lingua partnerships for further study options. Graduate Credits for Via Lingua Trainees. Academic partnerships for further study.

-The Via Lingua Group is currently in the process of reaching articulation and accreditation agreements with universities and national accreditation bodies in both North America and Europe.
+The Via Lingua Group is proud to announce articulation and accreditation agreements with universities and national accreditation bodies in both North America and Europe.

 Our commitment to Via Lingua CTEFL candidates is that their final certificate will not only recognize their development and achievement as language teachers, matched against standardized statements of attainment, but will also be recognized as a high level graduate qualification by tertiary education institutes and employers.
 The following institutions have agreed to grant graduate-level credits for successful completion of the Via Lingua TEFL Certificaton program.